asdsyd/Healthy-developer/README.md

 </div>

 ### This website contains all the goodies and tips that makes a developer healthy wealthy and wise ;)
-### Medically proven to productivity tips used by senior developers.
+### Health to productivity tips used by senior developers.
 ## Open Sourced !!
 So start contributing this hacktober!!
+## Start your open source contributions while you also get to learn good habits as an early developer.
+All the best Devs :)
 <div align="center">
 <h3>Made with &#10084; by Open Source Team</h3>
 </div>